felixleong/felixleong.com/content/blog/2011/the-thing-called-love.md

 … or maybe I prefer to step back, knowing that there's someone you really like by your side – and letting her to take the supportive role that I wish I'm able to fill in.
 Maybe it's just me: thinking that I'm probably asking too much to keep you by my side – like Elphaba singing under the rain, with an overwhelming cast of ambivalence above my head showering over me.

-For now, I'm just trying my best to keep myself to experience the present in two sense of the word: being in the present moment when I'm with you; and fully soaking in the ecstasy from your being, which I think of it as a present received.{%- endmark %}
+For now, I'm just trying my best to keep myself to experience the present in two sense of the word: being in the present moment when I'm with you; and fully soaking in the ecstasy from your being, which I think of it as a present received.